stencila/stencila/docs/steps/0000-steps.md

 ## Format

 StEPs are written in Markdown.
-Markdown is used because of it's wide use amongst developers (and increasingly researchers), because it is rendered nicely by default on Github and easily integrated with documentation tools.
+Markdown is used because of it's wide use amongst developers (and increasingly researchers), because it is rendered nicely by default on Github, and easily integrated with documentation tools.

 ## Header